RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 So, by default, assume there is no mentorship program for the course.
 But I will let you know otherwise... 😉

+# COMMUNICATION AND ATTENDANCE

+## Communication policy: I have a question, can I email you?

+**Communication/email policy:** Except for personal issues, all electronic communication must be directed to the Discussion Forum.
+I only use e-mail for limited communications regarding **personal circumstances** (in many cases, email is just used to arrange a face-to-face meeting).
+In particular, I will not respond by e-mail to any requests to clarify lecture, tutorial, or assignment questions.
+Please use lectures, tutorials, labs, and especially the course forum for all such questions so that a _fair course is run_ and all other fellow students can benefit as well: **_sharing is caring_**.

+Do not be afraid to post any question (of course, as long as it is a proper question: just asking for “help” or providing solutions/insights on assignments is not good, as it shows none effort or may amount to plagiarism), no question is stupid!
+To benefit from others, then, please ensure that you _regularly check_ the course website and attend lectures and tutorials.

+## I want to discuss something face-to-face, can I?

+I am happy to talk to you face-to-face and without a keyboard in the middle!
+That is particularly important when the matter is personal and “difficult”.
+Please send me an email and we will arrange an appointment to discuss something particular and we’ll try to work it out.

+However, if what you are after is technical support with the course, then you should use the plenty of support already available in tutorials and drop-in lab sessions, that is exactly where we have tutors ready to help in a one-to-one fashion.
+Go and ask your question there, **help us to help you!** Of course, questions can also be asked during (and after!) lectorials or shared in the course forum!
+So plenty of opportunities to get help.
+Finally, when you take a course, you want to ENJOY it.
+Not having enough bandwidth to do it, will frustrate you and others, and make the “AI experience” a not so great one...

+## I work outside and have other commitments, should I take this course?

+It is very difficult for me to answer this question, every student's circumstances and skills are different.

+What I can say is this course is _not_ one you can take “on the side” and does indeed require significant commitment.
+If you will have limited time to devote to course sessions (lectorials and tutorials) or don’t have much flexibility or bandwidth to work with others, think carefully whether you want to take the course, to avoid pitfalls, unnecessary stress, and negative impact to others.
+There is significant reading, coding, and math processes.
+In most cases, all that requires _time_ and _motivation_.

+## Attendance: do I need to attend lectorials and tutorials?

+The short answer is: _No_.
+Is it probably a very good idea to attend them? _Yes_

+While a minimum attendance standard is not compulsory, **non-attendance may seriously jeopardise the chances of success in this course**.
+First, non-attendance at in-person assessments (e.g., Exercise Challenges or marked class quizzes), will result in failure of that assessment (no replacements).
+Second, the teacher will generally identify very subtle technical points in the material, discuss them, and give insights that will usually be quite difficult for a student to grasp by themselves "alone" (most probably it will be totally missed).
+Finally, in the lectorial, the teacher will put the material in context (why? what? when?), which will help ground the technical content and help in understanding and motivation.
+So, we strongly suggest to attend ALL lectures and ALL tutorials to maximise the chances of success in the course.

+There are also other good reasons to attend in-person teaching sessions, besides just "passing" the course.
+Studying at uni is a _privilege_ that very few of us have, and a unique aspect of it is the possibility to be taught interactively, on the spot, by uni academics, who are also scientists in the field!
+Also very important is the ability of interacting with other fellow students who are in "the same learning boat": they could be your new friends and/or colleagues!
+All this makes uni unique and different from watching videos or learning by yourself, so not attending sessions kind of gives up what is probably the main feature of uni study.
+Also, for many students, this may be the only time in their lives (to be studying at Uni), so it is wise not to miss out, I think :-)

+In the last couple of years, during COVID times, we have experienced first-hand how limited the online experience is and how much better, fruitful, and enjoyable is in-person learning.
+So, I hope this will motivate us all to make that extra effort to "be there".
+It not only enhance your own experience, but also that of others.
+So, "being there" is contributing to the learning of everyone.

+> [!IMPORTANT]
+> Note that, from 2023, RMIT is committed to _in-person teaching on campus_.
+So, the course will NOT run online or in hybrid mode anymore, as it did in previous years due to COVID.
+This means that you should _not_ expect that what happens face-to-face (in-person) will have an "online replacement" (be online streaming, recording, replacement sessions, etc.) This does not mean there will be no online presence, sure there will be (e.g., forum, GitHub), but as additional and complementary resources, not as replacements or interchange.

+So, hope to see you in the room, interacting with teachers and fellow students!

 ## Can I audit the course?

 **Fine with me!** ... as long it is feasible in the course (e.g., there is a seat in the room!) and you understand that: